rescript-association/reanalyze/TERMINATION.md

   };
 ```

-Then a pattern begins to merge.
+A pattern begins to merge.
 There is a recursive function, and some progress happens in its body.
 And the argument becomes the following: every execution of the loop makes progress.
 So does the program terminate?
-If in an execution of the program `loop` is called infinitely often, then progress is made infinitely often.
-But that is not possible.
-Therefore `loop` is not called infinitely often.
-Therefore the program terminates.
+If, in an execution of the program, `loop` is called infinitely often, then progress is made infinitely often.
+But making progress infinitely often is not possible.
+Therefore, `loop` is not called infinitely often.
+Therefore, the program always terminates.

 Now let's consider the previous argument for a second.
 While there's a **global** character to it "the program terminates", there's also a **local** sub-argument: "function `loop` is not called infinitely often".